Deep Learning for Surface Wave Identification in Distributed Acoustic Sensing Data: Deep Supervised Learning

 \subsubsection{Clustering approach}

-In an attempt to reduce human input to the minimum, a clustering algorithm using a shallow (2 hidden layers) Variational Auto-Encoder architecture was designed with the aim of automatically creating labeled data sets by clustering the signals.
+In an attempt to reduce human input to the minimum, a clustering algorithm using a shallow (2 hidden layers) Variational Auto-Encoder (VAE) architecture was designed with the aim of automatically creating labeled data sets by estimating the Probability Density Function (PDF) of the training data.
 In Fig. \ref{clustering}, we used the labeled training images to visualize the embeddings in a 2-class latent space and investigate how they rearrange over 6 epochs.
 This preliminary approach failed in creating separate clusters in the latent space.
 However, even though both clusters are superimposed, we found that white noise images get more localized than coherent surface wave signals.
 One possible explanation is that faint surface wave signals are still difficult to distinguish from white noise and a more complex (deeper) unsupervised learning method should be used to disentangle the differences.
+Finally, we not the metric learning incorporated in a VAE type of model is different than the heuristic labelling used in the systematic approach and based on physics-based statistical metrics, thereby making the learning assumptions in both cases hardly comparable.